 - Using, possessing, or storing dangerous chemical, fireworks, or explosives.

-- Using, possessing, or storing any object classified as a weapon by the State of Michigan on college property.
+- Using, possessing, or storing any object considered to be a weapon on college property.

 - Utilizing any instrument in a manner that endangers or tends to endanger any person.